Goalie gang: Longan, US women beat Canada 16-5 in quarters

 “I think it’s been a different level after that Hungary game,” Krikorian said.
 “This doesn’t guarantee us anything, but it was a little bit of awakening for us and just got back to, again, the fundamentals and just playing the right way.”

 Spain also advanced on Tuesday, eliminating China 11-7 behind four goals by Judith Forca Ariza.
-Next up for Spain is the winner of the Netherlands-Hungary quarterfinal, and the U.S. will face the ROC-Australia winner.
+Next up for Spain is the winner of the Netherlands-Hungary quarterfinal match, and the U.S. will face the ROC-Australia winner.

-Longan quickly ditched her sandals when Krikorian gave her the go-ahead, and she gave Johnson a wide grin after she jumped into the water.
-Johnson helped Longan warm up with a few shots before taking a seat on the bench to cheer her on.
+Longan quickly ditched her sandals when Krikorian gave her the go-ahead, and she shot Johnson a wide grin after she jumped into the water.
+Johnson helped Longan warm up before taking a seat on the bench to cheer her on.

 “It’s so cool.
 Like goalie gang,” Johnson said.
 “It’s always supporting that girl, seeing the work that she puts in day in and day out, and the way that we push each other and help each other grow in this sport.”